More about NAD

 | Storage Conditions | Lyophilized NAD should be stored at or below -20 °C in a dry, dark environment.
 Reconstituted NAD is typically stored at 2–8 °C for short-term research use according to institutional stability and handling guidelines. |

 | Research Use Only | This research product is intended for laboratory research use only.
-Not for human consumption or therapeutic use.
-Please review our terms of service prior to ordering. |
+Not for human consumption or therapeutic use. |

 What Is NAD?
 Research Background and Mechanistic Focus

-NAD is a ubiquitous redox cofactor that participates in thousands of metabolic reactions, including glycolysis, the tricarboxylic acid (TCA) cycle, and oxidative phosphorylation.
-In preclinical research, NAD is central to investigations of mitochondrial function, cellular energy status, and the balance between oxidized (NAD+) and reduced (NADH) forms under different physiological and stress conditions.
+NAD is a ubiquitous redox cofactor that participates in thousands of metabolic reactions, including glycolysis, the tricarboxylic acid cycle, and oxidative phosphorylation.
+In preclinical research, NAD is central to investigations of mitochondrial function, cellular energy status, and the balance between oxidized and reduced forms under different physiological and stress conditions.

 Beyond its classical role in electron transfer, NAD also serves as a substrate for several key enzyme families, including sirtuins and PARPs, which are actively studied in the context of DNA repair, chromatin remodeling, metabolic adaptation, and cellular stress responses.
 These diverse functions make NAD a critical lever in experimental systems focused on metabolism, resilience, and aging.